Runaway train

 A runaway train is a type of railroad incident in which unattended rolling stock is accidentally allowed to roll onto the main line, a moving train loses enough braking power to be unable to stop in safety, or a train operates at unsafe speeds due to loss of operator control.
 If the uncontrolled rolling stock derails or hits another train, it will result in a train wreck.

-A deadman's control, if the brakes are working, can prevent unattended rolling stock from moving.
+A dead man's control, if the brakes are working, can prevent unattended rolling stock from moving.

 A railway air brake can fail if valves on the pipe between each wagon are accidentally closed; the 1953 Pennsylvania Railroad train wreck and the 1988 Gare de Lyon train accident were results of a valve accidentally closed by the crew, reducing braking power.

 A parked train or cut off cars may also run away if not properly tied down with a sufficient number of hand brakes.